rvaldez1986/lifeGame/README.md

 Entirely built on java, uses a console as graphical interface.
 Cells survive a stage based on the following rules:

-This program contains:

 * Any live cell with fewer than two live neighbours dies, as if by underpopulation.
 * Any live cell with two or three live neighbours lives on to the next generation.
 * Any live cell with more than three live neighbours dies, as if by overpopulation.
 * Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

-The program reads the initial stage from a .dat file.
+The program reads the initial stage from a .dat file and plots it using a dot matrix.